vbrunell/machine-learning/datagen/README.md

 - It generates data sets in CSV format.
 - It also generates data sets that can be used with integer column values and categorical models (as opposed to regression models).
-- The Google API automatically uses regression models on identifying integer column values, so I've used a simple hack along with the java code in `prediction-java` to convert numbers to and from English.
+- The Google API automatically uses regression models upon identifying integer column values, so I've used a simple hack along with the java code in `prediction-java` to convert numbers to and from English.

 ## To run the script: